 1 – The governance challenges of a self-service data platform

-2 – Designing a hybrid organisation to scale innovation with quality guarantees
+2 – Designing a hybrid organization to scale innovation with quality guarantees

 3 – Implementation and impact